YA2424/ecg-classification/README.md

 # ECG Classification with Deep Learning

 This repository contains Python code for an example of deep learning model that classifies the ECG5000 dataset.
 The model is implemented using tensorflow.

-#
+Hyperparameters are tuned using baysian optimization.

 ## Dataset